 The repair-and-deduct remedy is a poor choice when it comes to big-ticket projects such as a major roof repair.
 Obviously, if you’re limited to a twice-a-year expenditure of half your monthly rent, you are not going to be able to pay for a $20,000 roof job.
 However, a number of tenants might pool their dollar limits to accomplish a costly repair.

 If your dwelling isn’t habitable and hasn’t been made so despite your complaints and repair requests, you also have the right to move out—either temporarily or permanently.
 You can also move out if the landlord has tried but failed to remedy the problem.
 For example, unsuccessful attempts to rid a building of vermin infestations entitle you to leave—even if the landlord has tried their best to fix the problem.

 These drastic measures are justified only when there are truly serious problems, such as the lack of essential services, the total or partial destruction of the premises, or the presence of environmental health hazards such as asbestos or lead paint dust.

 If you have time remaining on a lease and use this remedy improperly (for an insignificant problem, for example), you risk losing your security deposit or even being sued for the remainder of the rent due under the lease.
 Therefore, check your state law for details, including your landlord's responsibility to rerent if you break a lease.

 A temporary move might be your best option.
 Paying for temporary lodging while the problem is fixed is cheaper for the landlord in the long run for the landlord, as opposed to losing a rent-paying tenant and rerenting a substandard place.
 In some states, landlords must pay for temporary housing while court-ordered repairs are made, typically when lead paint problems are being remedied.

-Except in Arkansas (where the implied warranty of habitability is not recognized on a state level), if your rental is not habitable you can sue the landlord—whether or not you move out.
+Except in Arkansas (which does not recognize the implied warranty of habitability), if your rental is not habitable you can sue the landlord—whether or not you move out.
 You can probably use small claims court, which allows claims of up to several thousand dollars.
 You won’t need to hire a lawyer.